 Campaigns & Projects

-Building on the fantastic Surfers Against Sewage & Women’s Environment Network’s “Think Before You Flush!” campaign in the 90’s and Marine Conservation Society’s wonderful Bin it, Don’t Flush it! campaign, this campaign aims to bring four village communities together to stop sewage related waste entering the water treatment system at source.
-This awareness raising campaign informs the public on what should NOT be flushed down the toilet using clear and simple stickers.
-Backed up with presentations, school talks, and ground work to get stickers onto toilet lids (or doors) in all local schools, public toilets and food outlets.
-It is hoped that this campaign could be rolled out along the south coast by other MCS Sea Champions under the co-ordination of MCS once the format and tools have been tried and tested.
+Building on the fantastic Surfers Against Sewage & Women’s Environment Network’s “Think Before You Flush!” campaign and Marine Conservation Society’s wonderful Bin it, Don’t Flush it! campaign, my local campaign aimed to bring four village communities together to reduce sewage related debris entering the water treatment system at source.
+This awareness raising campaign informed the public on what should NOT be flushed down the toilet using a clear and simple sticker produced by Surfers Against Sewage and the Environment Agency.
+Backed up with presentations, school talks, and ground work to get stickers into the toilets of all local schools, public toilets and food outlets.

-The Deans Beach & Environment Volunteers – Rottingdean, East Sussex, U.K. (2012-present)
+The Deans Beach & Environment Volunteers – Co-founder (2012)

-With local beaches and nature reserves becoming swamped with litter and dog waste this timely campaign will get village communities together on a regular basis to clean up the mess and send out a strong message to those dropping the litter and leaving the dog waste.
-A “poocam” sited on the Whiteway Lane school run is being seriously considered, and monthly beach cleans of the Ovingdean, Rottingdean & Saltdean beaches have been set up (see the facebook page for updates)
+With local beaches and nature reserves becoming swamped with litter and dog waste this timely campaign will get village communities together on a regular basis to clean up the mess and send out a strong message to those dropping the litter.
+Monthly beach cleans of the Ovingdean, Rottingdean & Saltdean beaches were established via a Facebook page.

 Baggy Point Sewage Treatment Plant & Outfall Extention – Croyde Bay, North Devon, U.K. (2001-2003)